 If you love vaping with RDAs, love its flavour compared to tanks, but don’t want the hassle of bringing a separate bottle with you, then squonking may be suitable for you.

 I have my squonk setup, but I honestly only use it when I’m at home or not on the go.
 The convenience is worth it, though it is larger than I wanted.

 I use a single 18650 device with a tank on when I’m out and about.
 It’s more discreet.

 But I whip out the squonk mod when I want to vape endlessly without thinking much about it.

 So is squonking for you?

-If you like the flavour and vapour of RDAs over tanks, wish to forego carrying a bottle of e-liquid around, don’t care if about the larger size, and generally vape at 80 watts or less, then squonking may just be what you need.
+If you like the flavour and vapour of RDAs over tanks, wish to forego carrying a bottle of e-liquid around, don’t care about the larger size, and generally vape at 80 watts or less, then squonking may be what you need.

 History Of Squonking

 The first squonkers were only available in mechanical form.
 The tech at the couldn’t fit squonk bottles in regulated mods.
-But as with all things, this fad grew out of favor due to user’s chase for more power.
+But as with all things, this fad grew out of favour due to user’s chase for more power.